vkobel/unfolding-protons/content/blog/create-full-ethereum-keypair-and-address.md

 ```
 Which gives us the Ethereum address `0x0bed7abd61247635c1973eb38474a2516ed1d884`

+**CAUTION!** if your final address looks like `*0xdcc703c0E500B653Ca82273B7BFAd8045D85a470*` this means you have hashed an empty public key.
+Sending funds to this address will lock them forever!
+People made this mistake before as shown on [etherscan](https://etherscan.io/address/0xdcc703c0E500B653Ca82273B7BFAd8045D85a470).

+*Thanks to Linus Miller for highlighting this issue in the comments section below.*

 ## Importing the private key to geth

 Let's import the private key to geth and therefore validating the derivation of the address.